-Drug and Alcohol Abuse Trends in Concord, New Hampshire
+Drug And Alcohol Addiction in Concord, New Hampshire

 The opioid epidemic is ravaging communities across the country, and the state of New Hampshire is no different.
-In addition to West Virginia and Ohio, New Hampshire leads the nation in opioid abuse and death rates.
-The Granite State had the second highest rate of opioid-related overdose deaths in America in 2017.
-In particular, deaths due to synthetic opioids such as heroin and fentanyl almost tripled from 2013 to 2016.
-During the year of 2018, law enforcement officials seized 851 grams of heroin and fentanyl, and 141 oxycodone pills statewide.
+In addition to West Virginia and Ohio, New Hampshire leads the nation in Opioid abuse and death rates.
+The Granite State had the second highest rate of Opioid-related overdose deaths in the US in recent years.
+In particular, deaths due to synthetic Opioids such as Heroin and Fentanyl almost tripled over a 3 year period.
+During the year of 2018, law enforcement officials seized 851 grams of Heroin and Fentanyl, and 141 Oxycodone pills statewide.

 Merrimack County has the second highest number of opioid-related Emergency Department visits per capita out of all of New Hampshire, with 6.49 visits per 10,000 population.
 Dozens of community members and professionals have lobbied for federal grants in hopes for assistance in battling the present opioid crisis.
 As of 2018, New Hampshire is in line to receive $45.8 million to be spent over the next two fiscal years.
 The State Opioid Response grants are designed to target funds to implement stronger medicine-assisted treatments and reduce the number of drug-related deaths through prevention, treatment, and recovery activities.

 You have options.
 Talk about them with a treatment provider today.